ericcornelissen/shescape/CONTRIBUTING.md

 When writing unit tests, aim to test one thing at the time.
 Correspondingly, the test title should describe what is being test - not how it is tested, or what is expected.

+It is encouraged to write unit tests as [property testing] with [fast-check].

 #### Mutation Testing